Fighting for Families and Youth

 Changing the System

-Appellate decisions can have an immediate effect on one family but can also have more far-reaching effects by changing the child welfare system itself.
+Appellate decisions can have an immediate effect on one family but can also have more far-reaching effects by changing the family policing system itself.
 CFR’s appeals team—or legal firms doing pro bono work for CFR—have worked on the cases described briefly here; follow the links below to read more about these decisions.

 In re Elizabeth C.